 Despite the hype about the benefits of solely working from home (I mean, no commute and sweatpants, what’s not to love!), data shows that 74% of employees miss having an office environment to be a part of.
 2020 brought on the need for everyone to work remotely, and many are missing the business of connecting.
 This is just one reason many workplaces choose to take advantage of hybrid office benefits.

 Creating the right hybrid model isn’t just a quick fix that solves both problems.
 Despite the research, many are reluctant to return to the office, even part-time.
 Here are a few ways to encourage your team to return to the office and take advantage of the real estate available to you and the benefits of an in-person community.

-- Culture and Connection
+1. Culture & Connection

 Did you know that employee disconnection is the leading factor in voluntary turnover among workers in 2021 and 2022, with as much as $406 billion lost by American companies this year alone?
 This is why many companies are making culture their most significant focus going forward.
 It isn’t just essential to create a social and connected environment anymore; it’s vital to the health and growth of your business.

 Price Waterhouse Coopers found that 48% of CFOs are currently concerned about their companies’ loss of culture due to the increase in flexible work.